 The exploration for natural resources is a speculative activity involving a high degree of risk.
 Investment in securities of the Company should only be undertaken by investors whose financial resources are sufficient to enable them to assume such risk and who have no need for immediate liquidity in their investment.
 Prospective investors should carefully consider the risk factors, which may affect the Company and its financial position.
-A comprehensive summary of these risk factors is included in the section titled "Risk Factors" in the Company's Annual Information Form for the year ended December 31, 2019 available on the Company's website at www.forsysmetals.com or under the Company's filings on SEDAR at www.sedar.com.
+A comprehensive summary of these risk factors is included in the section titled "Risk Factors" in the Company's Annual Information Form for the year ended December 31, 2019 available under the Company's filings on SEDAR at www.sedar.com.